 To make them stay together I sewed them up a bit, round and round.
 Brown thread does not show at all.

-To make them less crumbly and bits falling off I sprayed them with hair spray.
+To make them less crumbly and bits falling off I sprayed them with hair spray (or you could use a clear spray varnish).
 Hmmm, these look so good that maybe I could be the ‘Habitat for Aviary’?!
 I’ve had some of my real birds nests in the honeysuckle be reused subsequent years.

 At my place I like decor under glass.
 Why?
 It’s sparkly, it’s versatile, and it doesn’t get dusty in there – bonus!
 You can use the large lidded glass containers in every room, move them around, kitchen (biscotti ) living room (terrarium) and so on… My bathroom got it’s theme from the towels.